Violent and Aggressive Behavior

 Acts of violence and aggression shall be documented and communicated by the staff to the building principal and the superintendent.
 The immediate involvement of the parents/guardians is also essential.
-Law enforcement officials shall be involved if there is any violation of law.
+Law enforcement officials shall be involved if there is any violation of the law.

-An act of violence and aggression is any expression, direct or indirect, verbal or behavioral, of intent to inflict harm, injury or damage to persons or property.
+An act of violence and aggression is an expression, direct or indirect, verbal or behavioral, of intent to inflict harm, injury or damage to persons or property.
 A threat of violence and aggression carries with it implied notions of risk of violence and a probability of harm or injury.

 The following behaviors are defined as violent and aggressive:

-1. Possession, threat with or use of a weapon — as described in the district’s weapons policy.
+1. Possession, a threat with or use of a weapon — as described in the district’s weapons policy.

 2. Physical assault — the act of striking or touching a person or that person’s property with a part of the body or with any object with the intent of causing hurt or harm.

 3. Verbal abuse — includes, but is not limited to, swearing, screaming, obscene gestures or threats directed, either orally (including by telephone) or in writing, at an individual, his or her family or a group.

 4. Intimidation — an act intended to frighten or coerce someone into submission or obedience.